Kaiguang/likaiguang-com/blog-posts/vim-learning-notes/index.md

 ---
 title: VIM Learning Notes
+date: 2020-12-29
-date: 2020-10-17
+originalDate: 2020-10-17
 tags:
   - Vim
 ---

 Today I decided to learn Vim from the official help files.
-So I started to follow the [offcial help files](https://vimhelp.org/).
+So I started to follow the [official help files](https://vimhelp.org/).

 There are two parts of the documentation, the **user manual** can be read like a book from start to finish, the **reference manual** is more technical and has precise descriptions of how Vim works.

 I started off by reading the user manual which is very easy to understand.
-A lot of important concepts are well explained there, if you are a beginner defintely start from the [user manual](https://vimhelp.org/usr_toc.txt.html) to get a better understanding of Vim.
+A lot of important concepts are well explained there, if you are a beginner definitely start from the [user manual](https://vimhelp.org/usr_toc.txt.html) to get a better understanding of Vim.

 By the time I got to chapter 4 user_04.txt, I started liking to use Vim to type my text, and using the [quick reference](https://vimhelp.org/quickref.txt.html) started to become helpful.